Ultimate Guide to Chicken Coop Flooring

 Avoid Excess Moisture

-For a complete list of what I recommend keeping inside the coop, definitely check out my article Inside a Chicken Coop: 5 Required Items (and 3 to AVOID!)
+For a complete list of what I recommend keeping inside the coop, check out my article Inside a Chicken Coop: 5 Required Items (and 3 to AVOID!)

 Lastly, if you decide to power wash the coop, make sure to do it on a warm, sunny, and breezy day.
 Prop all of the windows and doors open, and consider adding a fan so that it dries out quickly!